 Tucson, AZ – Taylor DeLao (de-LAY-oh) loves all sports and is pursuing a career as an athletic director for a high school or college.

-Taylor graduated from Arizona State University with a Bachelor of Science in Literacy, Learning and Leadership.
+Taylor graduated from the University of Arizona with a Bachelor of Science in Literacy, Learning and Leadership.
 Up next, Taylor says she plans on pursuing a graduate degree in Sports Management – born from a lifelong love of sports, “I love to play all sports but I also have a passion for watching other people play sports.
 I will always play a game of anything – it doesn’t matter what, but I also always watch ESPN or SportsCenter.”

 Taylor adds that her favorite sport is basketball but she also enjoys playing tennis and swimming.